Deaf-blind photographer Ian Treherne in London exhibition

 He said: "I've got tunnel vision, so have very limited eyesight, especially at night time when I can't see very much.

-"I have to think about everything I am doing and am constantly looking 10 times as hard where I'm going."'Passion and enthusiasm'
+"I have to think about everything I am doing and am constantly looking 10 times as hard where I'm going."

 Among his images of people, buildings and landscapes which will be displayed at the "Secret Window" exhibition in Soho from 13 December is a shot of the Southend Borough Council offices.